CANopenNode/CanOpenSTM32/README.md

 # CANopenNode example for STM32

-CANopenSTM32 is a CANopen stack running in STM32 microcontrollers
+CANopenSTM32 is a CANopen stack example running on STM32 microcontroller.

 ## How to run demos